|

 | stackPtr | pointer |

-Deletes the specified stack.
-This stack allocator should be initialized via vlStackNew.
+This stack allocator should have been initialized via vlStackNew.

-Frees the specified stack allocator.
+Frees the internal buffer used by the stack allocator.
 This stack allocator should first be initialized via vlStackInit.

 Here is the call graph for this function: